I am a Registered Art Therapist, Trauma-Informed Expressive Art Therapist and Integrative Somatic Trauma Therapy.

-I have been practicing Art Therapy since 2014, and I am a member of the Canadian Art Therapy Association.
+I have been practicing since 2014, and I am a member of the Canadian Art Therapy Association.

-I have a Masters degree in Adult Education.
-I am a Mount Saint Vincent University professor and work in the settlement and immigration sector.
+I have a Master's degree in Adult Education.
+I am a professor at Mount Saint Vincent University, and for many years, I have worked in the settlement and immigration sector.

 Body map, 2004